Why we work in Zimbabwe

 We also help farmers to improve crop yields with better farming techniques.
 And families are given the chance to take out loans from ActionAid-supported credit groups, helping them to build a business and provide for their future.

 Tackling unemployment with women farmers

-With estimated unemployment rates of up to 95% in 2016, many people in Zimbabwe are finding it difficult to cover their families’ basic needs, such as food and clothing.
+With estimated unemployment rates of up to 95%, many people in Zimbabwe find it difficult to cover their families' basic needs, such as food and clothing.
 That’s why local ActionAid staff in the Nyanga region helped to set up the Rural Women’s Assembly, a collective of women who share advice and work together to improve their lives.